BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Experiments

 \subsection{Exploring Effects of Using Multimodal Gene Representations in BO}

-First, we study the effects of using multimodal gene representations , i.e., the Fusion, in surrogate models.
+First, we study the effects of using multimodal gene representations, i.e., the Fusion, in surrogate models.
 Figure \ref{fig: BO fusion} shows the cumulative top-k recall of different acquisition functions at each cycle of the experimental design.
 We observe that all BO acquisition functions are better than random, especially UCB, and BO saves the labeling efforts 25\%-75\% compared with random, which indicates the benefits of BO in experimental design.
 Moreover, we observe that using surrogate models with the Fusion is always better than using single-modal surrogate models, with labeling effort saving ranging from 4\% to 40\%.
 The best-performing model is using the Fusion with UCB.
-We also observe that DiscoBAX \citep{lyle2023discobax} is worse than existing standard acquisition functions\footnote{also reported in issues on GitHub in the official repo of DiscoBAX}, and hence we remove DiscoBAX in the subsequent experiments.
+We also observe that DiscoBAX \citep{lyle2023discobax} is worse than existing standard acquisition functions\footnote{This observation is consistent with an issue reported by the DiscoBAX authors in their official GitHub repository (Issue \#3), noting that the originally reported performance was affected by an implementation bug.} , and hence we remove DiscoBAX in the subsequent experiments.
+In addition, as detailed in Appendix~\ref{appsec: fusion}, The latent-space fusion strategies further improve BO performance over simple concatenation-based fusion, highlighting the advantage of integrating heterogeneous modalities more effectively.